Chapter 6A: The Pattern of Living: A Contemplative Renewal of Home

 Home is the first place of resurrection.
 It is found within folded laundry and the textures of cotton, wool, and clay.
 It begins in our longing for rhythm and rest, stitched into the fabric of daily life.
 Every well-loved sweater, every handmade dish, every candle lit in silence can speak renewal into the world.

-“Contemplation is awe at the sacredness of life… Love in contemplation is utter attention.
-From contemplation arises true vocation.”
+“Contemplation is awe at the sacredness of life.
+Love in contemplation becomes utter attention; and from such attention arises true vocation.” h&f

-To live this way is to echo resurrection in practice: to treat the world not as disposable, but as beloved; to make beauty and justice tangible in the everyday—the way we set the table, tend the garden, and choose what to wear.
+To live this way is to echo resurrection in practice: to treat the world not as disposable, but as beloved; to make beauty and justice tangible in the everyday—the way we set the table, tend the garden, and walk in prayer.

-This is the contemplative, design-led ethos of homeandfashion.love: a call to rise, and to bring true signs of renewal into creation—today and every day.
-Further reading.
+This is the contemplative, design-led ethos of Home & Fashion Love: a call to rise, and to bring true signs of renewal into creation—today and every day.